candidatelabs/Slack-RAG/README.md

 python main.py
 ```

-2. Select a Slack channel to analyze
+2. Select timeframe to fetch slack data for
-3. View candidate activity and associated messages
+3. Write a natual language prompt to query the data
 4. Generate summaries using Claude

 ## Architecture